samuraininja84/Thimble/README.md

 # Thimble - A Custom Logging & Debugging System for YarnSpinner

 - Purpose:
-	- What it adds is the ability to create custom commands and functions that can easily be added to the Yarn Spinner Dialogue Runner as well as update existing yarn variables at runtime.
+	- It adds the ability to create custom commands and functions that can easily be added to the Yarn Spinner Dialogue Runner and update existing yarn variables at runtime.
-	- But the main purpose of this system is to add logging for the commands and functions that are added to the Dialogue Runner via the AddCommandHandle and Add Function method with the Command Center Window and the Function Finder Window.
+	- But the primary purpose of this system is to add logging for the commands and functions added to the Dialogue Runner via the AddCommandHandle and Add Function method with the Command Center Window and the Function Finder Window and the variables added to the variable storage.

 - Dependencies:
 	- YarnSpinner for Unity must also be installed in your project